College Planning Timeline and Choosing a College

 Interested in a Gap Year?
 Here are some resources to help you find the right program.

 Dreamer and DACA students should know that some schools have established guidelines regarding how you are considered in regard to being classified as in-state students for tuition purposes.
 Please check the university's or college's websites for specific information on each school.
-A resource for you to check out is Scholarships a-z.
+An additional resource for you to check out is Scholarships a-z.
 They work with Dreamer and DACA students and have a wealth of information for you.